oracle/truffleruby/doc/legal/legal.md

 #### JONI

 TruffleRuby uses JONI (version as described in `mx.truffleruby/suite.py`).
 JONI is copyright its authors and is released under an MIT licence (see `mit.txt`).

 #### JCodings

 TruffleRuby uses JCodings (version as described in `mx.truffleruby/suite.py`).
 JCodings is copyright its authors and is released under an MIT licence (see `mit.txt`).

+# Patches

+`lib/patches` contains patches to gems that are automatically applied when the gems are loaded, and contain third party code from those gems, with permissive licenses.
+We've added the licenses to the individual files.

+`lib/patches/stdlib` patches code in the standard library.

 # Ruby Specs